develprr/metamatic-blog/_posts/2024-03-09-let-us-turn-your-millions-to-billions.md

 databases.
 However, if your intention is to provide a low latency system that allows to perform super fast queries into huge data sets, obviously lookups aren't the ideal way to go.
 When you want to provide a rapid access to data sets, MongoDB provides a fantastic architecture to combine data into collections that already are the perfect match for their queries.
-This approach suits well to scenarios where it can be assumed that there is a rather fixed set of queries that clients will be constantly executing.
+This approach serves well scenarios where it can be assumed that there is a rather fixed set of queries that clients will be constantly executing.

 Denormalizing data from multiple sources into collections unarguably causes data duplication - it is actually all about caching.